Frequently asked questions about Cushing’s disease in a dog

 What are the treatment options for a dog diagnosed with Cushing’s disease?

 Medication and radiation therapy are two common ways to treat Cushing’s disease in dogs, but these treatments only manage symptoms and will not cure the disease.
 The only treatment option that addresses the pituitary tumor directly is a surgery called transsphenoidal hypophysectomy.
 Roughly 85% to 95% of dogs that have the pituitary tumor removed through this procedure no longer have a hormonal imbalance caused by the tumor or neurological symptoms.
-WSU is one of only a handful of veterinary hospitals in the country performing transsphenoidal hypophysectomies.
+WSU is one of only a handful of veterinary hospitals in the country that have performed transsphenoidal hypophysectomies.

 How much does transsphenoidal hypophysectomy surgery cost?